robstoll/atrium/README.md

 ## Ready to Help
 Atrium is designed to help you whenever possible.
-I think this is the biggest difference to other assertion libraries and a very handy one indeed.
+We think this is the biggest difference to other assertion libraries and a very handy one indeed.

 ### 1. Fluent API with Code Documentation
 Atrium provides a fluent API where the design focus was put on the interoperability (of the API)